Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 <img src="/assets/img/figure-65.png" alt="PFOCRummage" width="1000"/>

 - The results can be really neat if you are looking for similar papers/datasets to yours.
-- The software also provides us with stats similar to the other tools we have.
-The Gene Set Size refers to the size of the gene set from the figure that it has compared to.
-Overlap refers to how many of our inputted genes are found in that gene set.
-Odds refers to the odds ratio, which measures the strength of the association between the interactions, a higher ratio indicates a stronger association.
-We also then have the P value and adjusted P values.
+- The software also provides us with the same stats as Rummagene.

 ---
 ### New Tools